EdCharbeneau/kendo-quickstart-mvc/src/chapters/chapter1.md

 With the new project created, it's time to start building your app.
 For this guide, we've scaffolded out a boilerplate project to act as a starting point for the Team Efficiency Dashboard.

-The boilerplate has an HTML page, the Northwind database and some server-side code you may find in a typical MVC project.
+The boilerplate has an HTML page, a layout, the Northwind database and some server-side code you may find in a typical MVC project.

 <h4 class="exercise-start">
     <b>Exercise</b>: Install the quick start boilerplate